 We’re often asked by clients, “What is workplace mediation?”.

 Workplace Mediation is a completely voluntary and confidential way to resolve informal and formal conflict at work.
 It involves a professionally trained, independent, impartial person.
 The mediator helps two or more individuals or groups to reach a solution that’s acceptable to everyone.
-A workplace mediator doesn’t make judgments or determine outcomes.
-They ask questions that help to uncover underlying problems.
+Therefore, a workplace mediator doesn’t make judgments or determine outcomes.
+However, they will ask questions that help to uncover underlying problems.
 They help the parties to understand each others issues.
 Therefore, the mediator helps them to clarify the options for resolving the parties differences.

 So, part of the answer to the question “What is workplace mediation?” is that it’s a way of finding a way forward.
 It focuses on working together to move forward, instead of determining who was right or wrong.
 It doesn’t guarantee an answer, but it can guarantee is the chance to resolve conflict more constructively.